thwbecker/interact/README.md

-# interact - models static fault interactions using dislocations in an elastic medium
+# interact - models static and earthqauke cycle fault interactions using dislocations in an elastic medium

 `interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI, 2015),